Quality Testing

-Review all technical documentation (Requirements specifications, Change requests, Design documents, Installation manual, User manuals etc.).
+Review all technical documentation (requirements specifications, change requests, design documents, installation manuals, user manuals, etc.).

 Levels of Testing

-Each level of testing is either considered black or white box testing.
+Each level of testing is either considered black box testing or white box testing.

 White box testing: This testing is based on knowledge of the internal logic of an application's code.
 Tests are based on coverage of code statements, branches, paths, and conditions.